Vermont State Energy Profile

 Overview

-Vermont consumes less energy than any other state and produces less than one-third of the total energy it needs.
+Vermont consumes less energy than any other state but produces only three-tenths of the total energy it needs.

 Vermont is the second-smallest state by population, after Wyoming, and the eighth-smallest state by area.11,12 More than one-fourth of Vermont's residents live along Lake Champlain in the northwestern county that includes the city of Burlington.13 Most other Vermonters live in small towns and on farms.
-Based on the percentage of its population that lives in rural census districts, Vermont is one of the two most rural states in the nation.14 In part because of the state's small population, Vermonters use less total energy than the residents of any other state in the nation, and their total energy consumption per capita is among the lowest one-fifth of states.15,16 However, Vermont consumes more than three times as much energy as it produces.17 The residential sector, with its high heating requirements during the state's frigid winters, is the largest energy consumer in the state and accounts for 35% of Vermont's energy consumption, even though about one in seven Vermont homes are occupied only seasonally.18,19 The transportation sector follows at 31% of state energy consumption.
-The commercial sector uses 20% and the industrial sector accounts for 14%.20
+Based on the percentage of its population that lives in rural census districts, Vermont is one of the two most rural states in the nation.14 In part because of the state's small population, Vermonters use less total energy than the residents of any other state in the nation, and their total energy consumption per capita is among the lowest one-sixth of states.15,16 However, Vermont produces only three-tenths of the total energy it needs.17 The residential sector, with its high heating requirements during the state's frigid winters, is the largest energy consumer in the state.
+That sector accounts for almost 34% of Vermont's energy consumption, even though about one in seven Vermont homes are occupied only seasonally.18,19 The transportation sector follows at 33% of state energy consumption.
+The commercial sector uses more than 20%.
+The industrial sector, which includes the manufacture of electrical components, food production, and agriculture, accounts for 13%.20,21

 Electricity